Code-for-All/civicpatterns.org/patterns/think-backwards.md

 ---
 layout: catalog
 title: Think Backwards
+tagline: >
-tagline: Start by describing what you want to achieve for your users, and then work out the steps to get there.
+    Start by describing what you want to achieve for your users, and then work out the steps to get there.
 category: Delivery
+related:
+    - Say No
+    - Define Failure
+    - Measure The Right Things
+    - Remove A Headache
+    - Give Someone A Headache
+tags:
+    - incentives
+antipattern: false
 ---

 Start with your user.
 Who are they and what problems do they have?
 What would a